Scientific X-ray: RESULTS

+Although galaxy maps can transform abstract data into intuitive structures, they contain too much redundant information that makes it difficult to clearly reveal the evolution laws of scientific topics.
 The development of topics is driven by the inheritance of existing knowledge and the creation of new knowledge through newly published work.
 In contrast, the structural redundancies in the network generated by non-critical citations have a minimal effect on the development of topics.
 Therefore, repetitive, invalid inheritance relationships need to be removed to clearly and accurately reproduce the pattern of topic evolution, which can be achieved by assessing the similarity between papers.
-Ideally, we assume that any child article in the topic except the seminal work is inspired by one of the most essential citation so that we can get an "idea tree" that describes the backbone of knowledge flow within the topic and reveals the inheritance of ideas between different articles\cite{fu2021can}.
+Ideally, we assume that any child article in the topic except the seminal work is inspired by one of the most essential citation so that we can get an `idea tree' that describes the backbone of knowledge flow within the topic and reveals the inheritance of ideas between different articles (Fig. 2(e))\cite{fu2021can}.
+(See the detailed description of the algorithm in the Methods section and DERIVATION DETAILS section of Supplementary Materials.)
 The idea tree is similar to a tree in nature in different types of work play different roles: the seminal work is like the root of the tree that provides the impetus for the development of the topic with their unparalleled innovation; the non-trivial work with different values of knowledge is like the trunks of the tree that drive the growth of their branches; the ordinary articles in the topic are more like the leaves that nourish the impact of the trunk work.
-Within the topic, when existing knowledge flows through the nodes (publications), new knowledge is generated after cognition, fusion, and creation by the human brain and then inspires later generations.
+Within the topic, when existing knowledge flows through the nodes, new knowledge is generated after cognition, fusion, and creation by the human brain and then inspires later generations.
 These newly added nodes tend to be more similar to the creators of new knowledge than the propagators of the original knowledge.
 The difference in the quality of the new knowledge leads to a difference in the number of new child nodes attracted, which is expressed macroscopically as a difference in the structure of the idea tree.
-In this way, we can answer two fundamental questions: the structure of different idea trees characterizes the evolutionary patterns of different topics; the causes of the limit of scientific topics can be revealed by the path of the inheritance of ideas.
-Specifically, we utilize graph embedding techniques to calculate the difference between each pair of articles (\textit{DiffIdx}) in a high dimensional space.
-Based on \textit{DiffIdx}, we further compute the similarity between an article and the whole topic (\textit{ReductionIdx}) to judge the importance of each citation.
-A detailed description of \textit{DiffIdx} and \textit{ReductionIdx} can be found in Supporting Materials.
-Idea tree extraction follows two guidelines (Fig. 1e): first, keep the most valuable citation for every publication except the seminal paper, and second, ensure the connectivity of the idea tree.
-The extraction algorithm consists of 2 steps: first, cut loops in the topic citation network and second, prune the network to retain the most valuable citation for every child paper.
+In this way, we can characterize different evolution patterns through different idea tree structures.
 Based on the topic idea tree we got, we can reproduce the evolutionary pattern of the topic and thus explore the inner causes of the limits by tracing the main paths of inheritance of ideas in the topic.\\